☼ Tattoo Aftercare ☼

 How long will my tattoo take to heal?

 Two weeks is a general timeline, but a tattoo can take 4 to 6 weeks to fully settle (no raised or flaky skin).
-You'll notice the skin is irritated for the first couple of days, but the swelling and tenderness should resolve itself within the first week.
-With my pokes, clients have said the swelling and redness go away after a day or two.
+You'll notice the skin is irritated for the first day or two, but the swelling and tenderness should resolve within the 2-3 days.

 What do I need to clean my tattoo?